-The district's Exceptional Student Education (ESE) Policies and Procedures (SP&P) document was approved by the governing body for submission to the Florida Department of Education on the date indicated.
+The district's Exceptional Student Education (ESE) Policies and Procedures (SP&P) document was approved by the governing body for submission to the Florida Department of Education (FDOE) on the date indicated.

-The contents of this document preprinted by the Florida Department of Education have not been altered in any way.
+The contents of this document that were prepared by the FDOE have not been altered in any way.